bhrutledge/exploring-venv/slides.md

 - `site.py` tells Python where to look for packages
 - Load the standard library from over here
 - https://carljm.github.io/pipvirtualenv-preso/#20
+- But `site.py` imports from standard library!

 --

-Creates symbolic links to standard library modules required by `site.py`
+Creates symbolic links to standard library modules imported by `site.py`

 ???

 - I know we're in the weeds, but I think this is really interesting
-- A crucial part of developing Python is a pretty big hack
+- A crucial part of developing Python is a big, clever hack
+- Hacks are brittle

 --